jasperalbers/nest-benchmarks/README.md

 To run the benchmarks you need to clone the github repository [nest-benchmarks](https://github.com/compneuronmbu/nest-benchmarks.git)

-This will create the folder `nest-benchmarks`, and it contains all jube files and sli scripts etc. needed to run the benchmarks.
-On the same level as `nest-benchmarks` you also need to create a folder called `BenchWork`, where NEST will be installed, and where the jube files will be generated.
+This will create the folder `nest-benchmarks`, and it contains all JUBE files and sli scripts etc. needed to run the benchmarks.
+On the same level as `nest-benchmarks` you also need to create a folder called `BenchWork`, where NEST will be installed, and where the JUBE files will be generated.

 ### First step

 You might need to adjust the path for `bench_home`, `bench_work`, `mesocircuit_home` and `MAM_home` folders defined in `nest-benchmarks/Benchmarks/jube_config/dir_config.xml`.

 If you for instance are running from the `$SCRATCH` folder, you should replace `${HOME}` with `$SCRATCH`.

+The benchmarks are run using the automatic benchmarking environment [JUBE](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Support/Software/JUBE/_node.html), so if you not already have this installed, you will need to do so.

 ### Software Installation